adamdbradley/foresight.js/README.md

 ## NoScript Element
 For foresight.js to use the _noscript_ element it requires three attributes: _data-img-src_,  _data-img-width_,  _data-img-height_.
 These attributes act the same as their respective attributes in an _img_ element.

 The child _img_ element within the _noscript_ is the fallback image incase javascript is not enabled, and for search engines to view the default image.
-(Note: It'd be great to just use the _noscript_ child _img_ to get the image information from instead of duplicating it in the _noscript_ attributes, except IE7 and IE8 does not put _noscript_ inner text info into the DOM.)
+(Note: It'd be great to just use the _noscript_ child _img_ to get the image information from instead of duplicating it in the _noscript_ attributes, except our friends IE7 and IE8 do not put _noscript_ inner text info into the DOM.)

 ## High-Speed Network Connection Test
 Currently most devices capable of hi-res displays are mobile devices, such as new iPhones or iPads.
-However, since they are "mobile" and their data may be relying on cell towers, even if the device has a hi-res display,  users with slow connectivity probably do not want to wait a long time while images download.
+However, since they are "mobile" in nature and their data may be relying on cell towers, even if the device has a hi-res display,  users with slow connectivity probably do not want to wait a long time while images download.
 In these cases, foresight.js does a quick network speed test to make sure your the user's device can handle hi-res images.
-Additionally, it stores the devices network connection speed information for 30 minutes (or any customizable to any expiration period you'd like) so it does not continually make requests.
+Additionally, it stores the devices network connection speed information for 30 minutes (or any customizable to any expiration period you'd like) so it does not continually perform speed tests.
 You can host your own speed test file to be downloaded, or you can use the default URI available for public use found in the foresight configuration.